jftuga/fstat/README.md

 ```
 fstat: Get info for a list of files across multiple directories
 usage: fstat [options] [filename|or blank for STDIN]
-       (filename should contain a list of files)
+       (this file should contain a list of files to process)

   -M	add milliseconds to file time stamps
   -c	add comma thousands separator to file sizes